 In its report from 1945, the Montreal International Labor Office highlighted the particular significance of Nedic's collaborationist propaganda in providing manpower for the German war company Todtbor.
 Through propaganda texts and adverts in newspapers, particularly in the Novo Vreme daily, the administration attempted to convince the Serbian population that six months compulsory labor should not be perceived as a punishment, but as the duty of all Serbian citizens, regardless of the fact that leaving this work without a permit was punishable by a period of three months forced labor.
-10 c) The Role of Nedic's Collaborationist Administration in the Inclusion of Serbia's Economic Potential in the German War Effort

-9 In legal terminology forced labor is "a measure whereby one or more persons, or an entire category of people, are sent for compulsory work to a specific place or for a specific time and under threat of sanctions for failure to comply".
+&lt;sup>9 In legal terminology forced labor is "a measure whereby one or more persons, or an entire category of people, are sent for compulsory work to a specific place or for a specific time and under threat of sanctions for failure to comply".
 Zabrana prinudnog rada i savremeno ropstvo (Beograd: Pravna klinika za suzbijanje trgovine ljudima, Pravni fakultet, Univerzitet u Beogradu,2011), 4.

-10 The Exploitation of Foreign Labour by Germany (Montreal: International Labour Office, 1945), 80.
+&lt;sup>10 The Exploitation of Foreign Labour by Germany (Montreal: International Labour Office, 1945), 80.